top of page

 When did they start?
 When did they reach the Suck?
 As early as October 1760?
 When did they get back to New Orleans?
 As early as Nov 1760?
 The contemporary source did mention 3 moons.
 These are all questions for later.

-Meanwhile the closest the Byrd expedition is to the fallen Fort Loudoun is the Long Island on the Holston River (today's Kingsport TN).
+Meanwhile the closest the Byrd expedition get to the fallen Fort Loudoun is Reed's Creek [also known as Sayer's Mill and later as Fort Chiswell].
+Under Adam Stephen this expedition in Oct 1761 reaches the Long Island on the Holston River (today's Kingsport TN).
 We are tracking that expedition because many of the men sent to save South Carolina's Fort Loudoun in today's Tennessee are the same men who garrisoned Fort Loudoun in Winchester VA.

 And the Grant Expedition would not debark from NYC until December 1760 and arrive in Charleston SC until January 1761.